STILL LIFE IS THE ONLINE NEWSLETTER OF GLASGOW'S WHISKY CLUB - A DRAM, NOT A DRAMA. TO CONTACT US PLEASE SEND AN EMAIL TO WHISKYCLUB@HOTMAIL.COM

 THE 'CURSE' OF ARDBEG

-r, as last year, the stand-in was superb.
+This year, as last year, the stand-in was superb.
 Simon Hibbitt from parent company LVMH proved to be a willing pourer with a steady hand and Annabel Meikle – not Emily, as I had been told – was a charming very knowledgeable hostess.
 Part of the evening’s success was the lack of any formality – the very ethos on which the club was founded.
 Not lectures, just an informative talk and taste of a handful of Ardbeg’s finest – the Almost There, the Ten, the 1990 Airigh Nam Beist and the legendary Lord of the Isles.

 As Annabel and Simon joined us at our tables, it seemed only fair we reciprocate their generosity and share a bottle of one of our sponsor’s drams – the Old Pulteney 12.
 I think it's fair to say it held its own against the peatier Islays, although obviously it is a different animal.